algobulls/pyalgotrading/docs/strategies/stochastic_crossover.md

 # Stochastic Crossover

-This is a trading strategy called "Stochastic Crossover v2" implemented in Python using the PyAlgoTrading library.
+This is a trading strategy called "Stochastic Crossover" implemented in Python using the PyAlgoTrading library.
 The strategy is based on the Stochastic indicator crossover.

+Click [here](https://github.com/algobulls/pyalgostrategypool/blob/master/pyalgostrategypool/stochastic_crossover.py) to check the strategy code.

 # Stochastic Oscillator Indicator
 In the stock market, Stochastic refers to the Stochastic Oscillator, which is a popular technical indicator used to analyze price momentum and identify potential trend reversals.
 The Stochastic Oscillator compares the closing price of a security to its price range over a specific period of time.
 It consists of two lines, %K and %D, and generates values between 0 and 100.